jogendra/Calculator-iOS/README.md

 # iOS Calculator App
-Basic calculator app for iOS devices.
+Basic calculator app for iOS devices using Swift 3 and Xcode.
 Created for learning purpose.